F5Networks/f5-ci-docs/docs/kubernetes/k8s-bigip-networks.rst

 - WHAT DOES THE USER HAVE TO MANAGE?
 - WHAT IS THE DIFFERENCE BETWEEN L2 & L3 AUTOMATION IN THESE USE CASES?
 (THE ROUTING TABLE UPDATES)

-.. todo:: Ask Brian M for his table on what the user has to manage manually vs what's automatic / what's just done for initial setup vs what requires ongoing management

 How the F5 Integration fits in to Kubernetes Cluster Networks
 =============================================================